scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 Python binding, written in Boost::Python.
 Henry Schreiner proposed the creation of a standalone binding to be written with pybind11 in Scikit-HEP.
-The original bindings were removed, Boost::Histogram was accepted into the Boost libraries, and work began on ``boost-histogram``.
+The original bindings were removed, Boost::Histogram was accepted into the Boost libraries, and work began on boost-histogram.
 IRIS-HEP, a multi-institution project for sustainable HEP software, had just started, which was providing funding for several developers to work on Scikit-HEP project packages such as this one.
 This project would pioneer standalone C++ library development and